Feel It (D4vd song)

-"Feel It" is a song by the American singer-songwriter D4vd.
-Made for the soundtrack of Amazon Prime Video's television series Invincible, the song was released on March 28, 2024, through Darkroom and Interscope Records, and was later included on his debut album, Withered (2025).
-It is a funk track in which D4vd sings about being certain that his love interest is the right one for him.
+"Feel It" is a song by American singer-songwriter David Burke, known professionally as D4vd, featured on the soundtrack of Amazon Prime Video's television series Invincible.
+Released on March 28, 2024, through Darkroom and Interscope Records, the funk track was later included on his debut album, Withered (2025).
+The song expresses D4vd's certainty that his love interest is the right one for him.

 Production and composition

-D4vd was a fan of the television series Invincible before he became involved in its soundtrack.
-After becoming friends with the show's music supervisor, Gabe Hilfer, D4vd wrote "Feel It" in one day.
-For recording, they watched a scene including two characters, Mark Grayson and his love interest, Amber Bennett, and wanted to give the feeling that the characters were listening to the song in the show, believing it would be "more natural".
+D4vd, a fan of the television series Invincible, collaborated with the show's music supervisor, Gabe Hilfer, to write "Feel It" for the soundtrack.
+They aimed to create a song that would fit seamlessly into a scene featuring characters Mark Grayson and Amber Bennett, making it feel "more natural" as if the characters were listening to the song in the show.

-"Feel It" is a funk track built around a "heavy bass line" and "notable guitar riffs", described by Uproxx as a "groovy and upbeat tune".
-Lyrically, D4vd sings about a woman who he is sure he wants to be with, and does not want to lose.
+"Feel It" is a funk track featuring a "heavy bass line" and "notable guitar riffs".
+Described as a "groovy and upbeat tune" by Uproxx, the song's lyrics focus on D4vd's desire to be with a woman he does not want to lose.